Dome: Arabic and Western European domes in the Middle Ages

-The Syria and Palestine area has a long tradition of domical architecture, including wooden domes in shapes described as "conoid", or similar to pine cones.
+The area of Syria and Palestine has a long tradition of domical architecture, including wooden domes in shapes described as "conoid", or similar to pine cones.
 When the Arab Muslim forces conquered the region, they employed local craftsmen for their buildings and, by the end of the 7th century, the dome had begun to become an architectural symbol of Islam.
 In addition to religious shrines, such as the Dome of the Rock, domes were used over the audience and throne halls of Umayyad palaces, and as part of porches, pavilions, fountains, towers and the calderia of baths.
 Blending the architectural features of both Byzantine and Persian architecture, the domes used both pendentives and squinches and were made in a variety of shapes and materials.
 Although architecture in the region would decline following the movement of the capital to Iraq under the Abbasids in 750, mosques built after a revival in the late 11th century usually followed the Umayyad model.
 Early versions of bulbous domes can be seen in mosaic illustrations in Syria dating to the Umayyad period.
 They were used to cover large buildings in Syria after the eleventh century.

 Italian church architecture from the late sixth century to the end of the eighth century was influenced less by the trends of Constantinople than by a variety of Byzantine provincial plans.
 With the crowning of Charlemagne as a new Roman Emperor, Byzantine influences were largely replaced in a revival of earlier Western building traditions.
 Occasional exceptions include examples of early quincunx churches at Milan and near Cassino.
 Another is the Palatine Chapel.
 Its domed octagon design was influenced by Byzantine models.
 It was the largest dome north of the Alps at that time.
 Venice, Southern Italy and Sicily served as outposts of Middle Byzantine architectural influence in Italy.